Trump's About-Face on US Intel: I 'Misspoke,' Russia Meddled

+WASHINGTON – President Trump is addressing the fallout from his meeting with Russian President Vladimir Putin.
+Lawmakers from both sides of the aisle are condeming Trump's remarks after he appeared to back Putin and Russia over his own intelligence community's assessment of Russian meddling in the 2016 presidential election.

-WASHINGTON – President Donald Trump now says he misspoke when he addressed charges of Russian election meddling during his Helsinki press conference with President Vladimir Putin.
+President Trump now says he misspoke when he addressed charges of Russian election meddling during his Helsinki summit with Putin.

+"In a key sentence in my remarks I said the word 'would' instead of 'wouldn't.'
+The sentence should have been, 'I don't see any reason why I wouldn't or why it wouldn't be Russia,” Trump explained.

-The seeming about-face follows a flurry of criticism over his contradicting US intelligence that Russia did indeed attempt to interfere in US political affairs.
+The seeming about-face follows a flurry of criticism after he seemed to contradict US intelligence that Russia did indeed attempt to interfere in US political affairs.

 The clarification comes after his performance outraged members of Congress on both sides of the aisle and drew accusations of treason from his toughest critics.